slavasound/filterlist/README.md

 ## Contributions

-I accept any requests for additional rules.
-Go to the tab — [issues](https://github.com/bogachenko/presstheattack/issues), open a question and report a problem or a wish, but do not duplicate the same questions, please.
+If you want to be part of this project, fine, I accept any requests for additional rules, and I look forward to your PR.